tamunoWoks/drivers_assessment/README.md

 25. This sign indicates:
     **= Bump.**
 ---
-26. Under the Graduated Licensing program, what is the minimum amount of time that a person must serve as a probationary Class 5 driver?
+26. Under the Graduated Driver Licensing program, what is the minimum amount of time that a person must serve as a probationary Class 5 driver?
-    **= **
+    **= 2 years**
+---